 The hotel sits inside Centro, the old city's core.
 The streets between here and the Mezquita are mostly pedestrianised and quiet by 9 pm.
 There are no chain hotels on this block, no tour-group drop-off points.
 What there is: a neighbourhood that has looked roughly like this for four centuries, now turned into a place to sleep in.

-For guests who want a different kind of historic experience — fewer rooms, more intimate — the Balcón de Córdoba has ten rooms in a 17th-century mansion directly beside the Mezquita entrance, with a rooftop terrace widely regarded as the best viewpoint in the city.
+For guests who want a different kind of historic experience, fewer rooms and more intimate, the Balcón de Córdoba has ten rooms in a 17th-century mansion directly beside the Mezquita entrance, with a rooftop terrace widely regarded as the best viewpoint in the city.
 The Casa de las Comedias is the choice if you want space, a kitchen, and a building with a story that goes beyond "historic mansion."
 This property appears in our Best Boutique Hotels in Córdoba guide.